JoLoAr .45 ACP One-Hand-Cocking Pistol

 Quick Summary

-The JoLoAr .45 ACP pistol is a rare Spanish firearm notable for its unique 'palanca' or one-handed cocking lever, patented by Jose Lopez Arnaiz.
-Manufactured by Hijos de Calixto Arrizabalaga, it features a simple blowback action, a tip-up barrel, and lacks a trigger guard, making it a historically significant collector's item.
+The JoLoAr .45 ACP pistol is a rare firearm distinguished by its unique 'palanca' or one-handed cocking lever, patented by Jose Lopez Arnaiz.
+Manufactured in Eibar, Spain, by Hijos de Calixto Arrizabalaga, it features a simple blowback action, a tip-up barrel, and lacks a trigger guard.
+While smaller calibers were more common due to a Peruvian police contract, the .45 ACP variant is particularly sought after by collectors.

 Chapters